Introduction to the Model

 Green Places.
 Classes: Place

 Red/Pink Actors.
-Classes: Actor, Person, Group
+Classes: Person, Group

 Orange Types and controlled vocabulary terms.
 Classes: Type, Language, Currency, MeasurementUnit, Material